cscw2015/maverick/Interim/Interim.md

 However, that is not to say that this type of change is always caused by a negative event.
 Many times, groups that make this sort of migration to open source software are looking for independence from propriety software.
 The effectiveness of the software can also play a factor, as many times there is an open source alternative to proprietary software that has equal or greater functional capability than its proprietary counterpart(s).
 Cost can also play a factor, as previously companies would have to pay for licenses to use proprietary products.
 Today there also exist subscription models for these proprietary solutions, so a group (public or private) may look to open source alternatives to save on cost.

 In the case of Munich, Microsoft was slated to discontinue its support for Windows NT by 2004 due to systemic security flaws [new citation], which was the operating system that Munich's city had been primarily using.
 They took this opportunity to seek alternative solutions in an effort to achieve "greater vendor independence" and take advantage of a highly competitive software market [16].
-One of their goals was also to utilise the "future-proofness" of open protocols, data formats and interfaces, and the solution they eventually arrived at was to migrate to open source software.
+One of their goals was also to utilize the "future-proofness" of open protocols, data formats and interfaces, and the solution they eventually arrived at was to migrate to open source software.

 #####Transition to Open Source in Munich